Monodromy of Kodaira Fibrations of Genus $3$: Introduction

-are exactly the elements lying in the $\C$-vector space where $p=q$ in the induced Hodge decomposition of $\mathcal{T}^{m,n}$.
+are the Hodge cycles, meaning they have type $p=q$ in the induced Hodge decomposition of $\mathcal{T}^{m,n}$.
 Andr\'{e}'s theorem (originally stated for mixed $\Q$-Hodge structures, but which we state here only for variations of pure $\Q$-Hodge structures) yields: \begin{thm}(Andr\'{e} \cite[Theorem 1]{andre}) Let $\mathbb{V}$ be a polarizable variation of $\Q$-Hodge structures over a smooth connected algebraic variety $Y$.
 Then for very general $y\in Y$, the connected monodromy group $T$ of $\mathbb{V}$ satisfies $T\triangleleft [Hg(V_y),Hg(V_y)].$ \end{thm} Additionally, Ribet shows in \cite{ribet1} that the Hodge group of a simple abelian variety $A$ of prime dimension is completely determined by $\End_\Q(A)$ and his calculations of $Hg(A)$ yield that $[Hg(A),Hg(A)]$ is always a simple group.
 The two results together can thus be used to completely determine the possible connected monodromy groups $T$ of a genus $3$ Kodaira fibration once the possible endomorphism algebras of $V=H_1(F_b,\Q)$ are known, which then yields Theorem \ref{main theorem}.

 The organization of the paper is as follows.
 In Section \ref{general kodaira section} we detail the construction of Kodaira fibrations from general complete intersection curves.
 Section \ref{background} then gives background on $\Q$-Hodge structures of type $\{(-1,0),(0,-1)\}$ and their endomorphism algebras.
 In Section \ref{section restriction} we give some initial restrictions on the $\Q$-Hodge structure $V=H_1(F_b,\Q)$ on a very general fiber $F_b$ of a Kodaira fibration of arbitrary genus.
-Section \ref{section shimura varieties} presents some background on Shimura varieties, which we then make use of in Section \ref{mvz section} to deduce some additional restrictions on $V$ using the results of \cite{moeller} and \cite{mvz}.
 Section \ref{section simple case} then characterizes the possible endomorphism algebras of $V$ for a genus $3$ Kodaira fibration in the case when $V$ is simple.
-In Section \ref{isogenies section} we present some results about isogenies of abelian varieties, which we then make use of in Section \ref{section non-simple case} to deal with the case when $V$ is not simple.
+Section \ref{hecke section} introduces Hecke correspondences and polarized isogenies.
+Sectin \ref{decomposable isogeny section} then makes use of the machinery of Section \ref{hecke section} to study some sub-loci of the decomposable locus $\mathcal{A}_3^{\mathrm{dec}}$ and their behavior under Hecke translation.
+Section \ref{non-simple section} then analyzes the possible endomorphism algebras of $V$ when $V$ is not simple.
 Lastly, Section \ref{section main result} presents the proof of Theorem \ref{main theorem}.